 - Remove from oven and use spatula to spread the chocolate over the entire baking sheet, covering all the cracker edges.
 Let cool 20 minutes then place the baking sheet in the fridge.
 Let chill for 3-4 hours.

-- Once chilled, use a knife to slice into squares or break into pieces.
+- Once chilled, remove the aluminum foil carefully.
+This may not come off in once piece because the toffee is quite sticky.
+Place on a cutting board and use a knife to slice into squares or break into pieces.
 Serve and enjoy!